aayushpatil834-hash/-Growth-vs-Development-A-Comparative-Analysis-of-Indian-States/README.md

 # 📌 Project Overview

-Economic growth is often considered the primary indicator of a state's success.
-However, higher GDP does not always guarantee better education, healthcare, literacy, or quality of life.

-This project investigates one of India's most important development questions:

-> **Does Economic Growth necessarily lead to Human Development?**

-To answer this, multiple official datasets were collected, cleaned, merged and analyzed using SQL.
-Instead of relying on GDP alone, the study compares Indian States and Union Territories across economic and social indicators to uncover hidden regional disparities.
+India has experienced remarkable economic growth over the past few decades, yet significant disparities remain in education, healthcare, literacy, poverty, and overall quality of life across states.

+This project investigates whether **higher economic growth actually translates into higher human development** by comparing all Indian States and Union Territories using multiple economic and social indicators.

+Instead of relying solely on GDP, this study integrates several development dimensions to provide a more comprehensive understanding of regional inequality.

 ---

 # 🎯 Objectives

-The project aims to
+This project aims to:

-- Compare Indian States using multiple economic and development indicators.
+- Compare Indian States using both economic and social indicators.
+- Measure overall economic performance through a custom **Growth Score**.
-- Measure overall Growth Performance.
+- Measure overall human development through a custom **Development Score**.
-- Measure Human Development Performance.
-- Quantify the gap between Growth and Development.
+- Quantify the gap between growth and development using a **Growth–Development Divergence Index**.
 - Identify states that outperform or underperform relative to their economic size.
-- Understand regional inequality using data-driven analysis.
+- Demonstrate that economic growth and human development are related but not identical.

 ---

-# 📂 Dataset Used
+# 📂 Data Collection

+Unlike conventional projects using a single dataset, this research required building a unified database by collecting data from multiple official government publications.

-The dataset was manually built by combining multiple official sources.
+The integrated dataset was created by combining information on:

-### Economic Indicators

 - 📈 Gross State Domestic Product (GSDP)
 - 💰 Per Capita Income
 - 👥 Population

-### Social Development Indicators
+- ❤️ Human Development Index (HDI)
 - 📚 Literacy Rate
-- ❤️ Human Development Index (HDI)
 - 📉 Multidimensional Poverty Index (MPI)

+The collected data was manually cleaned, validated, standardized, and merged into a relational database before analysis.

 ---

-# 🛠 Data Collection Process
+# 🛠 Methodology

-Unlike traditional analytics projects that rely on a single dataset, this project required creating a unified database from multiple sources.

-The process involved
+The project involved several stages:

-✔ Collecting datasets from official reports
+- Collecting data from multiple official sources.
+- Cleaning inconsistent records.

-✔ Standardizing state names
+- Standardizing state names across datasets.

-✔ Cleaning inconsistent values

-✔ Handling missing observations
+- Handling missing values.

-✔ Designing relational tables
+- Designing relational database tables.

-✔ Joining multiple datasets
+- Joining multiple datasets using SQL.

-✔ Creating custom analytical metrics
+- Applying Window Functions for ranking.
+- Creating weighted scoring models.
+- Performing comparative analysis.

 ---

-# 🧮 SQL Concepts Used
+# 💻 SQL Concepts Used

 - Common Table Expressions (CTEs)
 - Window Functions
 - DENSE_RANK()
-- CASE Statements
 - Aggregate Functions
 - INNER JOIN
 - Ranking Algorithms
 - Weighted Score Calculation
+- Multi-table Analysis
 - Data Cleaning
-- Multi-table Analysis
+- Comparative Analytics

 ---

-# 📊 Analytical Framework
+# 📊 Analytical Models

-Three custom indices were developed.

----

-## 🚀 1.
-Growth Score
+## 🚀 Overall Growth Score

-Measures overall economic strength using weighted indicators.

-### Indicators
+A weighted index designed to measure the overall economic strength of each state using:

 - Population
 - GSDP